High-Intensity VR Fitness Game. Designed to transform exercise into a fun and rewarding experience!

 On PC, you also need to make sure your PC follows the minimum requirements.
 As usual, a better CPU and GPU are, well, better.
 Depending on your hardware, you may want to tweak the graphical fidelity of the game.
-Go to the options of the game (menu left-hand side), select VIDEO, and set “Spectator Camera” to “OFF”.
+Go to the options of the game menu (panel on the left-hand side), select VIDEO, and set “Spectator Camera” to “OFF”.
 Then, reduce Quality Settings to the next lower setting, and keep reducing until the issue is gone.

 Yes!
 Please go to the GAMEPLAY panel, open the MODIFIERS tab and check “No vertical walls”, “No horizontal walls”, or both.
 You can also set further preferences here.

 Yes!
 You can configure all workouts to your personal height – from 1 meter (3’3”) to 2.2 meters (7’3”).
-Go to the OPTIONS panel, open the GAME tab to configure (or measure) your height.
+Go to the OPTIONS panel, open the GAME tab to configure (or measure) your player height.

 Yes.
-Please go to OPTIONS>GAME, scroll down, and select the “Adjust” button next to “Controller Alignment”.
+Please go to the OPTIONS panel, open the GAME tab, and select the “Adjust” button next to “Controller Alignment”.
 Follow the instructions, which means holding down the specified button and moving your hands, such that the alignment matches what you are expecting.
 Don’t worry, you can always click “Reset” if it doesn’t work out.

 PowerBeatsVR is different from other games in that both the head and the hands collide with obstacles.
 Thus, make sure you avoid obstacles with your entire body (yes, this includes squatting in many cases).

-Go to the options of the game (menu left-hand side), select GAME, and change playspace width and player height to your liking.
+Go to the OPTIONS panel of the game, open the GAME tab and click on “Adjust” next to “Gameplay Width & Recenter” to adjust your playspace size.
 If you want to change the playspace width yourself, make sure to deactivate the “AUTO” checkbox.

 Here you can also adjust your player height.
 To auto-measure your height, stand up straight and select the “MEASURE” button, or you can select the desired hight manually.